THIS country has some of the most remote locations in the world, but it doesn’t mean you have to rough it to see the best the Outback has to offer.

 The Ghan Expedition is a four-day journey covering 2979km from north to south with a schedule that includes stops at Katherine, Alice Springs and Coober Pedy.

-7. Kakadu gets all the glory but nearby Litchfield National Park is the perfect destination for a day trip from Darwin with travellers able to swim in rock pools and waterfalls after hiking trails to clifftop lookouts.
+7. Kakadu gets all the glory but nearby Litchfield National Park (below) is the perfect destination for a day trip from Darwin with travellers able to swim in rock pools and waterfalls after hiking trails to clifftop lookouts.

 It’s easy to reach the spot, the national park is an 90-minute drive from the Darwin along the Stuart Highway, but AAT Kings Top End Highlights is a six-day loop that includes a visit to Litchfield after exploring Kakadu and Katherine Gorge.